diodario/angular-ja/aio-ja/content/guide/upgrade.en.md

 # Upgrading from AngularJS to Angular

-_Angular_ は、現行の、そして未来のAngularの名称です。<br />
-_AngularJS_ は、Angularのバージョン1系を指す名称です。

-_AngularJS_ アプリはそれ自体で素晴らしいので、_Angular_ に移行する前に、必ずビジネスケースを検討する必要があります。
-特に重要な事項は、移行にかかる時間と努力です。
-このガイドでは _AngularJS_ プロジェクトを _Angular_ プラットフォームに効率的に移行するための組み込みツールについて、一つ一つ説明します。

-一部の _AngularJS_ アプリケーションは他のものよりもアップグレードが簡単です。
-自分で簡単にできるようにする方法はたくさんあります。
-アップグレードプロセスを開始する前であっても、_AngularJS_ アプリケーションを _Angular_ に適合する形に準備し、寄せることは可能です。
-これらの準備ステップはすべて、コードをより分離し、保守しやすくし、最新の開発ツールとよりよく整合させるためのものです。
-つまり、アップグレードが簡単になるだけでなく、既存の _AngularJS_ アプリケーションも改善されます。
+_Angular_ is the name for the Angular of today and tomorrow.<br />
+_AngularJS_ is the name for all 1.x versions of Angular.

+AngularJS apps are great.
+Always consider the business case before moving to Angular.
+An important part of that case is the time and effort to get there.
+This guide describes the built-in tools for efficiently migrating AngularJS projects over to the Angular platform, a piece at a time.

+Some applications will be easier to upgrade than others, and there are many ways to make it easier for yourself.
+It is possible to prepare and align AngularJS applications with Angular even before beginning the upgrade process.
+These preparation steps are all about making the code more decoupled, more maintainable, and better aligned with modern development tools.
+That means in addition to making the upgrade easier, you will also improve the existing AngularJS applications.

 One of the keys to a successful upgrade is to do it incrementally, by running the two frameworks side by side in the same application, and porting AngularJS components to Angular one by one.
-アップグレードを成功させる鍵の1つは、段階的にアップグレードすることです。
-方法としては、_AngularJS_ と _Angular_ の2つのフレームワークを同じアプリケーション内で並行して実行し、AngularJSコンポーネントをAngularに1つずつ移植するということになります。
-これにより、大規模で複雑なアプリケーションでも他の業務を中断することなくアップグレードできます。これは、作業を共同で、しかも一定期間にわたって行うことができるためです。
-_Angular_ の `upgrade`モジュールは、段階的なアップグレードをシームレスにできるように設計されています。
+This makes it possible to upgrade even large and complex applications without disrupting other business, because the work can be done collaboratively and spread over a period of time.
+The `upgrade` module in Angular has been designed to make incremental upgrading seamless.

-## 準備
+## Preparation

-_AngularJS_ アプリケーションの構成には、様々な種類があります。
+There are many ways to structure AngularJS applications.
 When you begin to upgrade these applications to Angular, some will turn out to be much more easy to work with than others.
 There are a few key techniques and patterns that you can apply to future proof apps even before you begin the migration.